GuoqiangOu/algo/4-two-pointers.md

         return res
 ```
 #### [259.
 3Sum Smaller](https://leetcode.com/problems/3sum-smaller/)
-I made a mistake on adding which is not needed, because the question is asking for all combination smaller than target
+I made a mistake twice! on adding which is not needed, because the question is asking for all combination smaller than target
 ```python
 if i > 0 and nums[i] == nums[i - 1]:
     continue